junior92jr/django-jsonplaceholder-demo/README.md

 # Rest Service for Placeholder Fake Api

 This Rest Service creates a simple REST API to interact with the `Fake API in JSONPlaceholder - Free Fake REST API`.
 Additionally, it includes a way to constantly synchronize the data.
+The ain is to create a playground version of a very common functionalities in social networks.

+# Roadmap
+* Seed Project setup (complete)
+* Generic Bulk Import and Update for Objects (complete)
+* Importing `Post` and `Comments` as initial set of data (complete)
+* User Authentication and protected endpoints (complete)
+* Implement `User` import and followers logic (in process)
+* Implement like logic in `Post` and `Comments`
+* Implement Graph traverse to find most popular post on a user network at any depth

 ## Tech Stacks
 * Python 3.11